 *If you have provided any e-books to Amazon for the Kindle in the past 12 months we will not be able to provide service to Kindle through the IngramSpark program.

 *If you currently have e-book content available on Apple, you will need to remove those e-books from the iBook store prior to uploading those same titles into IngramSpark.
-Also note that any reviews or ratings of that content will not transfer when your titles reappear in the iBook store.
+Also, note that any reviews or ratings of that content will not transfer when your titles reappear in the iBook store.

 In order to ensure that customers will be able to download and read your eBook, your ePub file needs to meet certain criteria.
 We provide guidelines that should answer any questions you may have regarding our ePub recommendations and specifications.

-IngramSpark requires an ePub file for your book’s interior and a high resolution JPG cover image.
+IngramSpark requires an ePub file for your book’s interior and a high-resolution JPG cover image.
 This needs to be the front image of your cover as it will be used for display on retailer websites.

 The majority of e-retailers will not sell PDF files in their eBook stores.
 The ePub format is the official standard of the IDPF (International Digital Publishing Forum) and is designed for reflowable content, meaning an EPUB reader can optimize text for a particular display device.

-COVER (High-res JPG)
+COVER (High-res JPG) File Requirements

-- File must contain front cover only
+- The file must contain front cover only

 - Format: Must be a JPG file

-- Size: 2560 pixels on longest side, 1600 pixels on shortest side (350 dpi)
+- Size: 2560 pixels on the longest side, 1600 pixels on the shortest side (350 dpi)